EiroaMD/final_project_IH_pneumonia/README.md

     - Loss function: binary cross-entropy.
     - Optimizer: RMSProp
     - Learning rate: 0.001

-- A lot of parameter hypertuning was performed throughout the process, although the most relevant to the final results were the addition of dropout layers, which dramatically decreased overfitting and the selection of the [softmax]([https://stats.stackexchange.com/a/410112](https://stats.stackexchange.com/a/410112)) function on the output layer (the initial output function chosen was the sigmoid).
+A lot of parameter hypertuning was performed throughout the process, although the most relevant to the final results were the addition of dropout layers, which dramatically decreased overfitting and the selection of the [softmax](https://stats.stackexchange.com/a/410112) function on the output layer (the initial output function chosen was the sigmoid).

-- Although satisfying results are yielded by this model [(around 90% accuracy and F1-score)]([https://github.com/EiroaMD/final_project_IH_pneumonia/blob/master/4_2_Model_Binary_from_directory_balanced.ipynb](https://github.com/EiroaMD/final_project_IH_pneumonia/blob/master/4_2_Model_Binary_from_directory_balanced.ipynb)) with a low proportion of false negatives (which in this particular case would be worse than false positives - *i.e. it is better to treat a patient with no pneumonia that leave a sick patient with no treatment*), there was quite a bit of overfitting, despite extensive hypertuning.
+Although satisfying results are yielded by this model [(around 90% accuracy and F1-score)](https://github.com/EiroaMD/final_project_IH_pneumonia/blob/master/4%20Model%20Training/4_2_Model_Binary_from_directory_balanced.ipynb) with a low proportion of false negatives (which in this particular case would be worse than false positives - *i.e. it is better to treat a patient with no pneumonia that leave a sick patient with no treatment*), there was quite a bit of overfitting, despite extensive hypertuning.

-- For that reason it was decided to try to apply [Transfer Learning]([https://machinelearningmastery.com/transfer-learning-for-deep-learning/](https://machinelearningmastery.com/transfer-learning-for-deep-learning/)) techniques to the problem.
+For that reason it was decided to try to apply [Transfer Learning]([https://machinelearningmastery.com/transfer-learning-for-deep-learning/](https://machinelearningmastery.com/transfer-learning-for-deep-learning/)) techniques to the problem.
 Layers of the pretrained [VGG-19]([http://www.robots.ox.ac.uk/~vgg/](http://www.robots.ox.ac.uk/~vgg/)) network were used, combined with self-added layer in following the scheme below.

-- IMAGEN DE VGG19
+---------------- IMAGE  ------------------------------

 - Summary of the most important parameters used:
     - Activation functions:
         - ReLU.